kunxin-chor/js-code-tutorial/questions/01-values-and-variables/01-04-muffins.md

 ---DESCRIPTION---
 In this exercise, you'll practice working with dollars and cents, and performing calculations in JavaScript.

-A muffin from the bakery costs a certain number of dollars and cents.
-Mary bought several muffins.
+A muffin from the bakery costs `d` dollars and  `c` cents.
+Mary bought `n` muffins.
 Your task is to calculate the total amount Mary must pay.
+If each muffin costs $2.75 and Mary bought 7 muffins, calculate how much many dollars and how many cents Mary must pay.

 You need to:
 1. Create a variable `d` and assign it the dollar cost of one muffin
 2. Create a variable `c` and assign it the cent cost of one muffin (as a whole number, e.g., 50 for 50 cents)
 3. Create a variable `n` and assign it the number of muffins Mary bought
-4. Create a variable `total` and assign it the total cost in dollars (remember to convert cents to dollars)
+4. Create a variable `totalDollars` and assign it the total cost in dollars
-5. **Do not use `console.log`** any time at all!
+5. Create a variable `totalCents` and assign it the total cost in cents

-Choose your own values for `d`, `c`, and `n`, but make sure they are reasonable (e.g., a muffin probably doesn't cost $100).
+6. **Do not use `console.log`** any time at all!

 This exercise will help you understand:
 - How to work with dollars and cents in JavaScript